-The government has issued several guidance documents for schools on bullying under the general title of ‘Safe to Learn’.
+The government has issued guidance and advice for schools on tackling bullying.
 Links to these can be found under Government Guidance below.

 If your child is being bullied at school this is likely to be upsetting for you as a parent as well.
 Although there will probably not be any instant answers, there are some steps that you can take.

 The ones you will need will be the behaviour policy, the anti-bullying policy and the school’s complaints procedure.
-Depending on your child’s situation you may also want the disability equality policy and the race equality policy.
+Depending on your child’s situation you may also want the special educational needs policy.

 Initially you may want to raise your concerns informally with your child’s class teacher or form tutor.
 If you feel the bullying is not being dealt with, then ask for a meeting with a more senior teacher.
 This might be your child’s head of year, the senior teacher in charge of anti-bullying work or the headteacher.
 It can be helpful to take another person along to support you at the meeting.